Activity for ages 2 to 5.

 Playing an ABC game is one of the best ways to introduce the alphabet to your little ones.
 Our brains learn best when we use several senses at once, so this ABC game helps pre-readers use a variety of senses to help their brains remember the differences between letters.

 To play Letter Sort, children reach into a cup and pull out a letter.
 Then, they put that letter in one of three categories: curvy, straight or both.
 Being able to look at the letter (sense #1) and then feel the shape of the letter’s sides (sense #2) is a helpful and entertaining way for children to learn about the alphabet.

 To play the game, you’ll need:

-- A printout of the “Letter Sort” (right).
+- A printout of the “Letter Sort” (here).

 - A sock.

-Fill a cup with a pile of lowercase letters and then place the cup inside a sock.
+Fill the cup with a pile of lowercase letters and then place the cup inside a sock.
 Pull the sock completely over the cup and invite your child to reach into the sock and pull out a letter.
-(This is C’s favorite part!)
+(This is my son’s favorite part!)

 Then have your child sort it into the correct category: curvy, straight, or both.
 If your child is learning the name of the letters, say the name for him.
 If he already knows the letter names, ask him to name each letter as he goes along.

 Continue sorting until all of the letters are in their just right spot.